microsoft/fast/docs/en/contributing/working.md

 887815f remove toggle underline on hover
 ```

-Before submitting a pull request, [rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) your branch from master or use the *update* button provided by Github.
+Before submitting a pull request, [rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) your branch from master or use the *update* button provided by GitHub.

 ## Common commands